KyhleOhlinger/ohlinger.co/_posts/2021-01-03-a-year-in-review.markdown

 ---
+layout: post
 title: 2020&#58; A Year in Review
-author: kyhle
 date: 2021-01-03 12:00:00 +0200
-categories: [Wellbeing, Non-Technical]
+img: 2020.png # Add image post (optional)
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
-image:
-  path: /assets/img/2020.png
-  width: 800
-  height: 500
+tags: [Wellbeing, Non-Technical]
 ---

 During lockdown I decided to start this blog and I have to say, my interest in writing these posts waxes and wanes, but every now and then I add in new concept or have these sparks of energy and my enthusiasm is renewed.
 Last year was quite a bit of work for me, starting with creating a new blog, all the posts -- nearly 2 a month -- and the new walkthroughs section.
 There were a large number of drafts that did not make it, some of which will be completed this year, but I also had a busy year last year in addition to writing posts for this blog.